harp-tech/protocol/Device.md

     -      :d1, 0, 2
 ```

-This number should be unique for each unit of the same Device ID.
+Specifies a serial number for the device.
+This register is optional.
+If implemented, this number SHOULD be unique for each unit with the same device product identifier stored in `R_WHO_AM_I`.

+`Write` commands to this register are optional.
+If `Write` commands are supported, the following two-step write sequence MUST be implemented:
+  1. Receive a `Write` message with the value `0xFFFF`.
-To write to this register a two-step write command is needed.
-First, write the value `0xFFFF`, and then the desired serial number (as a `U16`).
-The device will reset after the second write command is received.
+  2. Receive a second `Write` message with the new serial number.
+The device MUST reset after the second `Write` message is received.

+Otherwise, if `Write` commands are not supported, the device MUST respond to any `Write` commands with the fixed device serial number.

-> **Warning**
+> [!WARNING]
 >
-> This register is deprecated in favor of `R_UID`.
-The register is expected to duplicate the first two bytes of `R_UID`.
-In this case, similarly to the Harp protocol specification, the two bytes should be packed in little-endian order.
+> If `R_UID` is implemented, this register MUST duplicate the first two bytes of `R_UID`, in little-endian order.

 ### **`R_CLOCK_CONFIG` (U8) – Synchronization clock configuration**